LawHsia1/CPU-Simulator/README.md

 # CPU-Simulator
-emulatSe a computer that could read in basic instructions.
+emulates a computer that could read in basic instructions.